 Corrections to the printed text of this article.

 lead up => leadup

-Descartes is one word, so Descarte's is impossible; Descartes's is the correct form (because the final s of the name is not pronounced), altho Metro/ASE style might (wrongly) prefer Descartes'
+Descartes is one word, so Descarte's is impossible; Descartes's is proposed as the best option (because the final S of the name is not pronounced), but Descartes' is also found.

 in the viewers' mind => in the viewer's mind

 Garry Gillard, 'It's the music that matters?
 Brassed Off', Screen Education, 41, 2006: 124-126.